sriramab/gamamanual/WikiOnly/OperatorsAK.md

   *  **`curve`** (`point`, `point`, `point`, `point`, `int`) --->  `geometry`

 #### Result:
-A cubic Bezier curve geometry built from the four given points composed of 10 points./nA quadratic Bezier curve geometry built from the three given points composed of 10 points./nA cubic Bezier curve geometry built from the four given points composed of a given number of points./nA quadratic Bezier curve geometry built from the three given points composed of a given numnber of points.
+A cubic Bezier curve geometry built from the four given points composed of a given number of points.
+A quadratic Bezier curve geometry built from the three given points composed of 10 points.
+A cubic Bezier curve geometry built from the four given points composed of 10 points.
+A quadratic Bezier curve geometry built from the three given points composed of a given numnber of points.

 #### Special cases:
   * if the operand is nil, returns nil
+  * if the last operand (number of points) is inferior to 2, returns nil
   * if the operand is nil, returns nil
   * if the operand is nil, returns nil
-  * if the last operand (number of points) is inferior to 2, returns nil
   * if the operand is nil, returns nil
   * if the last operand (number of points) is inferior to 2, returns nil